How much can I borrow for a car?

 Missing payments or making too many applications for finance in a short period of time are two of the most damaging things you can do to your credit score.

-And lenders will use this information to firstly see if you’re creditworthy and to decide how much you can afford (your affordability).
+And lenders will use this information to see if you’re creditworthy and decide how much you can afford (your affordability).

 If you already regularly spend more than you earn, then it’s less likely you’ll be accepted for a new car finance application, albeit not unheard of if you have a strong track record of keeping up with repayments.

 It’s also important for you to look at your affordability in detail before making an application or getting a car on finance.
 You don’t want to overstretch yourself, as the implications could be more than just damaging your credit score.